 The EAP is a confidential counseling and referral program designed to assist employees in dealing with life's challenges.
 Locate a mental health professional or access the library and online resources.

 Health Services offers traditional and hot stone massage therapy with licensed massage therapists to current UNH students and USNH faculty and staff.

 Meditation is an experience of relaxing the body, quieting the mind, and awakening the spirit.
 Health Services has lots or resources about meditation in its health library.
 You can also attend a drop-in meditation session, make an appointment for a meditation session, or download meditation tracks from the website.

 The StressEraser is a small portable FDA regulated biofeedback device, about the size of a deck of cards, used by many people to mitigate stress by activating the relaxation response.
 Guiding the user through a series of simple breathing exercises, relaxation can occur within 15 minutes, calming the mind and relaxing the body.
 UNH/USNH provides workshops to teach employees how to benefit from the StressEraser device.

 The mission of the Sexual Harassment and Rape Prevention Program is to eliminate sexual and intimate partner violence.
 SHARPP's mission is accomplished in two parts: by providing free and confidential advocacy and direct services to all survivors and their allies; and by offering culturally competent awareness and prevention programs to the University of New Hampshire community.

 The Office of Health Education and Promotion, Health Services offers free stress management counseling with Wellness Educators/Counselors for all students who have paid the health fee.

 Yoga has been around for thousands of years and is gaining popularity in this country because people are recognizing its many benefits.
 Yoga is a form of exercise based on the belief that the body and the breath are intimately connected with the mind.
-Health Services offers drop-in yoga sessions for students and Healthy UNH/Campus Recreation offer drop-in yoga sessions for employees.
+Health Services offers drop-in yoga sessions for students and Campus Recreation offers yoga sessions to members and non-members of the Hamel Rec Center.